thurstonsand/scala-cass/README.md

 The session itself is a class that you must keep around, much like you would a Cassandra Java Session.
-This is because the ScalaSession caches PreparedStatements automatically, so if you are calling the same request multiple times, it will use an existing PreparedStatement instead of instantiating a new request every time. the instantiation takes an optional String with the right hand side of the keyspace definition, if you want it to automatically create the keyspace for you (this will likely only really be used for testing purposes).
+This is because the ScalaSession caches PreparedStatements automatically, so if you are calling the same request multiple times, it will use an existing PreparedStatement instead of generating a new statement every time. the instantiation takes an optional String with the right hand side of the keyspace definition, if you want it to automatically create the keyspace for you (this will likely only really be used for testing purposes).